Harikarthyk/Track-Covid19/README.md

 Tracking the number of cases in Each country and All district in India

-Tools used : Html , Css , JS( Jquery ) .
+Tools used : HTML , CSS , JavaScript(Jquery) .

 All Details and statistics are fetched from the Public API .